IRIS-Solutions-Team/IRIS-Toolbox/+iris/install.md

 [Matlab](https://www.mathworks.com/matlab) R2018a or newer.
 The `bleeding`
 edge branch runs on Matlab R2019b or later.

-If you want to use the estimation functions for structural `@Model` objects (not for `@VAR` objects or `@Explanatory` objects) you also need the Optimization Toolbox installed.
+If you wish to use the estimation functions for structural `@Model` objects (not for `@VAR` or `@Explanatory` objects) you also need the Optimization Toolbox installed.

-## Getting the toolbox files
+## Getting the Iris Toolbox files

 You have two options of getting Iris installed on your computer:

+#### Cloning the repository

-1. Use [Git](https://git-scm.com) to clone the `stable` branch in a `irist/folder/of/your/choice` on your computer:
+1. Use [Git](https://git-scm.com) to clone the `stable` branch in a `iris/folder/of/your/choice` on your computer:

 ```
-git clone --branch stable https://github.com/IRIS-Solutions-Team/IRIS-Toolbox.git irist/folder/of/your/choice
+git clone --branch stable https://github.com/IRIS-Solutions-Team/IRIS-Toolbox.git iris/folder/of/your/choice
 ```

 Note that although only the official release are properly tested for bugs,